Skip to content

 Defines the unit (interface) or VFSM to be accessed by the coded function.

 The PAR type is intended to store data like the DAT object.
-This time data does not come from hardware but it presents values stored internally in software and used for defining some application specific features; the data may be specified with a default initial value and can be saved to be available after a system restart.
+This time data does not come from hardware but it represents values stored internally in software and used for defining some application specific features; the data may be specified with a default initial value and can be saved to be available after a system restart.

 A11_PAR_VFSM